Development Dalrock Crossing

 Overcoming the Odds in the Long Run

-By Mid 2016, CenterPoint had pre-leased over 16,000 sf of retail with pending tenants for an additional 6,000 sf of space.
+By mid 2016, CenterPoint had pre-leased over 13,000 sf of retail with pending tenants for an additional 6,000 sf of space, paving the way for to start constuction.
+Engineering was able to pushed thru the city and ground breaking finally occured in late 2016